 My husband loves buying in bulk.
 Although it’s true that we have a big family with four growing children to feed, I wouldn’t have ever thought we’d need to buy the world’s biggest jar of pickles.
-Good thing I’m crafty and saw it’s potential as a simple lantern – they would also look great as DIY wedding centerpieces!
+Good thing I’m crafty and saw its potential as a simple DIY mason jar light with flowers!
+I used it for my backyard patio table, but wouldn’t they make budget-friendly DIY wedding centerpieces?

-Luckily my eight-year-old son loves pickles.
-While I didn’t think we’d ever get through all of them, they didn’t last too long.
-That glass jar was just too nice and large to recycle and instead I decided to repurpose it as a beautiful frosted glass lantern centerpiece.
+My 14-year-old son especially loves to eat pickles.
+While I didn’t think we’d ever get through the huge jar my husband bought, they didn’t last too long.
+That glass jar was just too nice and large to recycle and instead I decided to repurpose it as a beautiful frosted jar centerpiece with lights and flowers.

 For more ideas on DIY wedding centerpieces check out our nature-made inscribed beach stone centerpiece, our simple DIY beach-themed centerpiece using seashells and sand, or our non-traditional mini-garden terrarium centerpiece.